Eva Longoria Gives Birth To A Baby Boy, Reveals His Name & Shares Very First Photo

 — HOLA!
 USA (@USAHOLA) June 20, 2018

-Inquisitr confirmed earlier this year that Extra host and Eva’s longtime friend Mario Lopez will be little Santiago’s Godfather.
+Inquisitr confirmed earlier this year that Extra host and Eva’s longtime friend Mario Lopez will be little Santiago’s godfather.
 Longoria is already to Mario’s 7-year-old daughter, Gia.

 As Inquisitr also reported, Longoria has been proudly showing off her baby bump over the past few months as her middle began to grow.